agam778/RealmeInfoBot/README.md

 - BOT_TOKEN: The token of your bot, get it from @BotFather
 - LOG_CHANNEL: The ID of the channel/group where the logs will be sent if an error occurs when a command is executed
+- LOG_COMMANDS: Set it to `true` if you want to log the commands executed by the users [OPTIONAL]

 ## Self host: